myalt2335/Test/README.md

 # Verbal: Quick Overview

-I Created a simple and intuitive coding language.
+I created a simple and intuitive coding language.
 Here are the basics:

 ## Variables